 2. Increase your leadership presence within your team

 Your leadership is now needed with your team.
 You should meet with them and ask direct questions about how things are going – what’s standing in their way of success?
 Do they need more resources?
 Are they cutting too much to save budget?
 Have the client’s expectations changed?
-Have their expectations changed from the start?

 There could be any number of roadblocks – team dysfunction, lack of confidence, being over-committed on other clients, or simply just not making a connection with the client.
 Being outside of the team allows you to hear disconnects they can’t, to provide perspective they’re missing and point them towards a reset.